Last updated on May 2nd, 2019

-Don’t get me wrong – I’m the biggest supporter of independent travelling – where you plan everything on your own and try to see as much as possible – our most amazing trip was probably an 8-day-trip to Balkans when we visited 7 countries by coaches & trains.
+Don’t get me wrong – I’m the biggest supporter of independent travelling – where you plan everything on your own and try to see as much as possible – our most amazing trip was probably a trip to the Balkans where we visited 7 countries by coaches & trains.
 However, some destinations are just not ready for independent travelling and it’s so much cheaper and more convenient to go there with an agency.

-What to expect from a holiday with Thomson Holidays
+What to expect from a holiday with TUI Holidays: TUI review

+I’ll start my TUI airlines review with the baggage policy.
 Their baggage allowance is very strict and if you feel like you’ll have overweight in your luggage – better pay for the bigger bag – 20kg one (by default everybody gets 15kg for free).
 We didn’t have a scale at home so we thought we have around 15-16 but ended up having 17.5 each plus too heavy hand luggage – so we had to place all the extra items in one bag and were about to pay 150£ for bag overweight for one way!
 Instead, we decided to throw away some of our belongings and it was quite embarrassing.
-So, if you booked your holiday with Thomson, make sure, that your luggage is not exceeding their limits.
+So, if you booked your holiday with TUI airways, make sure, that your luggage is not exceeding their limits.

-Don’t expect anything fancy from your flight with Thomson – you need to pay for your food and drinks on board and the prices are standard – around 3.5 for a sandwich or 4.5 pounds for a Mediterranean or Cheese Box.
+Don’t expect anything fancy from your flight with TUI – you need to pay for your food and drinks on board and the prices are standard – around £3.5 for a sandwich or £4.5 for a Mediterranean or Cheese Box.
 You also need to pay for drinks.
 There is usually no in-flight entertainment (even on longer flights like the one we took – London Gatwick to Hurghada).

 We found, that the tours with Thomson were at least 2 times more expensive than the tours on Viator or GetYourGuide, so it didn’t really make any sense to book with Thomson, but if you want no-hassle and 100% security, you should better go with them.